Aditya-Manoj-Paranjpe/ArcCircle-SAP-MM-SQL/Phase1_Design/README.md

-### Phase 1: SAP MM & SD Business Blueprint (ArcCircle)
+### Phase 1: SAP MM Business Blueprint (ArcCircle)

 ### Project Concept
-This phase documents the **Organizational Mapping** for the ArcCircle enterprise.
-I have translated the SAP MM Organizational Hierarchy—learned during my SAP training—into a functional blueprint for a high-performance MySQL database.
+This phase documents the Architectural Planning for the ArcCircle enterprise.
+Over the first week of my SQL journey, I used SAP S/4HANA (MM) as a conceptual framework to design a logical business hierarchy.

+Rather than jumping straight into code, I "blueprinted" the enterprise in Excel to ensure the database would handle complex business relationships—such as multiple plants under one company code and the link between purchasing and sales.

 ---